Introduction & Frequently Asked Questions

 “MK, are you a blogger? “

 No, but I write everyday using different media.
-It does not matter whether that medium is handwriting, print, digital… I prefer writing on walls, but this is often problematic, because most people prefer empty walls.
+It does not matter whether that medium is handwriting, print, digital… I prefer writing on walls.

 “Why do you write? “

-Because I want to and it’s often even legal!
+Because I want to and under certain circumstances it’s even legal!

 “Why don’t you write more? “